platers/unitunes/README.md

 A command-line interface tool to manage playlists across music streaming services.

-unitunes is in alpha stage.
-The CLI will change and is sparsely documented.
-Contributors and testers are very welcome.

 ## Introduction

 unitunes is designed to keep playlists in sync across multiple streaming services.